oveddan/hardhat-vite-react-tailwind-subgraph-boilerplate/README.md

 This is a template repository for the way I like to work with react and smart contracts on the ethereum blockchain.

+It comes setup with a standard erc721 token contract by OpenZeppelin.

 ToDo: setup instructions